SuperFuels/COMDEX/docs/Future Build/patterns/Glyph Patterns.md

 graph TD
   A[🧠 Create Symbolic Pattern Engine]

-  A1[Define Pattern Representation Model]
+  A1[✅ Define Pattern Representation Model]
-  A2[Implement PatternRegistry Storage/Lookup]
+  A2[✅ Implement PatternRegistry Storage/Lookup]
-  A3[Pattern Detection & Matching Engine]
+  A3[✅ Pattern Detection & Matching Engine]
-  A4[Pattern Injection to .dc Containers]
+  A4[✅ Pattern Injection to .dc Containers]
-  A5[Live Pattern Broadcast via WebSocket]
+  A5[✅ Live Pattern Broadcast via WebSocket]
-  A6[Creative Pattern Mutation Engine]
+  A6[✅ Creative Pattern Mutation Engine]
-  A7[Prediction Hooks: Suggest Next Glyphs]
+  A7[✅ Prediction Hooks: Suggest Next Glyphs]
-  A8[SQI Scoring: Stability / Harmony]
+  A8[✅ SQI Scoring: Stability / Harmony]
-  A9[GHX Rendering Overlay]
+  A9[✅ GHX Rendering Overlay]
-  A10[Replay & Recall Pattern Trace]
+  A10[✅ Replay & Recall Pattern Trace]
-  A11[Knowledge Graph Integration]
+  A11[✅ Knowledge Graph Integration]

   subgraph Core Engine
     A1 --> A2